 Cover Your Air Conditioner Before Severe Weather

 You can temporarily cover your air conditioner in the winter when you know a snowstorm is approaching.
-Snow and ice that build up inside your system can melt and refreeze, harming condenser coils and reducing efficiency.
+Snow and ice that build up inside your AC can melt and refreeze, damaging condenser coils and decreasing efficiency.

-Although it’s not always possible to predict a hailstorm, you can temporarily cover your air conditioner if a bad storm is approaching in Lexington.
-Hail can severely damage your system’s coils, altering efficiency.
+Although it’s not always possible to expect a hailstorm, you can temporarily cover your system if a strong storm is approaching in Lexington.
+Hail can critically damage your system’s coils, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair